-- 16.5.2 The ALM policy should recognise the interdependence between all of the insurer's assets and liabilities and take into account the correlation of risk between different asset classes as well as the correlations between different products and business lines, recognising that correlations may not be linear.
-The ALM framework should also take into account any off-balance sheet exposures that the insurer may have and the contingency that risks transferred may revert to the insurer. - 16.5.3 Different strategies may be appropriate for different categories of assets and liabilities.
-One possible approach to ALM is to identify separate homogeneous segments of liabilities and obtain investments for each segment which would be appropriate if each liability segment was a stand-alone business.
+- 16.5.2 The insurer's ALM policy should recognise the interdependence between all of the insurer's assets and liabilities and take into account the correlation of risk between different asset classes as well as the correlations between different products and business lines, recognising that correlations may not be linear.
+The ALM policy should also take into account any off-balance sheet exposures that the insurer may have and the contingency that risks transferred may revert to the insurer. - 16.5.3 Different strategies may be appropriate for different categories of assets and liabilities.
+One possible approach to ALM is to identify separate homogeneous segments of liabilities and obtain investments for each segment that would be appropriate if each liability segment was a standalone business.
 Another possible approach is to manage the insurer's assets and liabilities together as a whole.
 The latter approach may provide greater opportunities for profit and management of risk than the former.
-If ALM is practised for each business segment separately, this is likely to mean that the benefits of scale, hedging, diversification and reinsurance that can be gained from managing the different segments of assets and liabilities together are ignored or receive less attention. - 16.5.4 However, for some types of insurance business it may not be appropriate to manage risks by combining liability segments.
-It may be necessary for the insurer to devise separate and self-contained ALM policies for particular portfolios of assets that are "ring-fenced" or otherwise not freely available to cover obligations in other parts of the company. - 16.5.5 Assets and liabilities may be ring-fenced to protect policyholders.
-For example, non-life insurance business is normally ring-fenced from life insurance business and a separate fund of assets may be used to determine the benefits under participating business.
-Some assets may be required by regulation or the insurer's risk management policy to be closely matched with corresponding liabilities, for example equity-linked or indexed-linked benefits may be closely matched with corresponding assets, and annuities cash outflows may be closely matched with cash inflows from fixed income instruments.
+If ALM is practised for each business segment separately, this is likely to mean that the insurer may not benefit as much from the benefits of scale, hedging, diversification and reinsurance. - 16.5.4 However, for some types of insurance business it may not be appropriate to manage risks by combining liability segments.
+It may be necessary for the insurer to devise separate and self-contained ALM policies for particular portfolios of assets that are ring-fenced or otherwise not freely available to cover obligations in other parts of the insurer.